somaij/netlify-cms-react-portfolio/content/works/pharmasecutical-sciences-group.md

     btntext: View Website
     caption: Website
     image: /images/uploads/psg.png
+workContent:
+  - sectionText: >-
-solution: "When I first started my role at napkin marketing, I did some cursory research into the possibilities of what solutions I could conjure up.
+      When I first started my role at napkin marketing, I did some cursory research into the possibilities of what solutions I could conjure up.
 I created a matrix to weigh the pros and cons, then discussed it with the team.
 Once I had a concrete idea of what could be accomplished, I created a wireframe that portrayed the numerous set of actions a user could take.
+      From the initial sign up to registering for an event, as well as other actions a member would be able to take.
+    sectionTitle: Research
+  - sectionText: >-
+      Another UX Designer had started the sitemap and homepage, and I took over to handle the inner pages with my knowledge on how the S2 Member Pro and Event Espresso plugins would work.
+    sectionTitle: Wireframes
+solution: >-
-From the initial sign up to registering for an event, as well as other actions a member would be able to take.\r\n\nOnce the prototype was finalized, I worked closely with the designer and the outsourced front-end developers so that I could focus on the back-end development.
+  Once the prototype was finalized, I worked closely with the designer and the outsourced front-end developers so that I could focus on the back-end development.
 S2Member is a membership plugin that accepts and automates reccuring payments through PayPal.
 The plugin also allows the administrator to block off certain parts of the website.
 To handle the events, I decided on Event Espresso because of its add-on plugin which allows Event Espresso to limit the sale of tickets to the appropriate S2Member membership level.
-It also had convenient features like mass emailing attendees and automated accounting features."
+It also had convenient features like mass emailing attendees and automated accounting features.
 ctaTitle: Get in Touch
 ctaText: >-
   I’m always eager to help in anyway I can with development or user experience